 Another voiceover line was "Dear God, please don't let this happen to me, 'cause I don't think I could handle suicide."
 The actor, Jeremy Applegate, committed suicide in 2000.

 Wag The Dog concerns a sleazy President of the US who starts an entirely fake war in the Balkans to divert attention from a sex scandal.
-Shortly after it was released, President Clinton was impeached for lying under oath about his sexual escapades, and then went to war in the Balkans.
+Shortly after it was released, President Bill Clinton was impeached for lying under oath about his sexual escapades with Monica Lewinsky, and then went to war in the Balkans.

 The coincidence was much talked about at the time, and is often claimed in the press and in books as an example of this trope, but for several reasons, it is not.
 Clinton had been dealing with sex scandals since before he was elected President (Gennifer Flowers, anyone?), and America had been expected to intervene in the war in the Balkans for years.
 Also, the film is an adaptation of a book, American Hero by Larry Beinhart, which was written several years earlier and the President in the book is mentioned to be George H.W.
 Bush.